-The 33-year old is a three-time medalist at Commonwealth Games.
-He won bronze with the Nigerian team at the 2014 Commonwealth Games held in Glasgow, Scotland and a silver medal in the Men’s Singles at the Gold Coast 2018 Commonwealth Games.
+Quadri is a three-time medalist at Commonwealth Games.
+He won bronze with the Nigerian team at the 2014 Commonwealth Games held in Glasgow, Scotland, and a silver medal in the Men’s Singles at the Gold Coast 2018 Commonwealth Games.

 Quadri Aruna lost to Paul Drinkhall in the quarterfinal of the Men’s Singles at the Birmingham 2022 Commonwealth Games.
 Paul Drinkhall has won the English Championship six times.
-He also took part in the Team event with Olajide Omotayo, Bode Abiodun and Amadi Omeh but lost 3-0 to England, finishing in fourth place.
+He also participated in the Team event with Olajide Omotayo, Bode Abiodun, and Amadi Omeh but lost 3-0 to England, finishing in fourth place.
 Aruna suffered a slight tweak in his hamstring and opted out of the Mixed Doubles event with his teammate Offiong Edem.

 We have reviewed the best table tennis shoes that are lightweight to allow you to move quickly around the table.

-Aruna competed in the Men’s Singles at the 2016 Summer Olympics in Rio and defeated Chuang Chih-yuan 4-0 and Timo Boll 4-2 to become the first player to reach the Quarter Finals.
+Aruna competed in the Men’s Singles at the 2016 Summer Olympics in Rio, defeating Chuang Chih-yuan 4-0 and Timo Boll 4-2 to become the first player to reach the Quarter Finals.
 He lost 0-4 to Ma Long, the number one seed who eventually won gold.
-Aruna also competed alongside Bode Abiodun and Segun Toriola and were defeated by China.
+Aruna also competed alongside Bode Abiodun and Segun Toriola and was defeated by China.

-Quadri Aruna table tennis participation in the Olympics continued at the 2020 Tokyo Olympics and he was a flag bearer during the Opening Ceremony.
+Quadri Aruna's table tennis participation in the Olympics continued at the 2020 Tokyo Olympics, and he was a flag bearer during the Opening Ceremony.
 He lost 4-2 to Gustavo Tsuboi of Brazil in the third round of the Men’s Singles.

-Quadri Aruna first competed at the World Championships in 2007, taking part in the Singles and Doubles events.
+Quadri Aruna first competed at the World Championships in 2007, participating in the Singles and Doubles events.
 He has since played in 12 World Championships, including the 2017 World Table Tennis Championships and the 2021 World Table Tennis Championships in Houston.
-His impressive performance in the latter saw him reaching the quarter finals but he lost 2-4 to Truls Möregårdh of Sweden.
+His impressive performance in the latter saw him reaching the quarter-finals, but he lost 2-4 to Truls Möregårdh of Sweden.

-In 2009, Quadri made his debut in the ITTF World Tour as he prepared for the 2010 World Cup in Russia.
-Quadri Aruna green rubber on the backhand is a constant part of his aesthetic.
+In 2009, Quadri debuted in the ITTF World Tour as he prepared for the 2010 World Cup in Russia.
+Quadri Aruna's green rubber on the backhand is a regular part of his aesthetic.
 After his performance in Russia, Joola signed the top-billed player to support equipment such as the JOOLA Rhyzer 48 forehand and backhand rubbers.

-In 2014, Aruna Quadri became the first African player to win prestigious ITTF world table tennis player of the year award.
+In 2014, Aruna Quadri became the first African player to win the prestigious ITTF world table tennis player of the Year award.

-Aruna was defeated by Dimitrij Ovtcharov in the semifinals of the 2017 ITTF World Challenge Bulgaria Open.
-He qualified for the final at the 2017 ITTF African-Cup and won after defeating his rival Omar Assar of Egypt.
-He also reached the finals and claimed second place at the 2018 ITTF African-Cup after losing to Omar Assar.
+Dimitrij Ovtcharov defeated Aruna in the semifinals of the 2017 ITTF World Challenge Bulgaria Open.
+He qualified for the 2017 ITTF African Cup final and won after defeating his rival, Omar Assar of Egypt.
+He also reached the finals and claimed second place at the 2018 ITTF African Cup after losing to Omar Assar.

-We have listed the Aruna Quadri equipment he uses in table tennis as well as his attacking style that often catches his opponents off guard.
+We have listed the Aruna Quadri equipment he uses in table tennis and his attacking style that often catches his opponents off guard.
 His unusual forehand topspin produces a lot of spin and power and is his main strength.
-Earlier this year, Quadri had his highest ranking when he was number 10 in the world.
 He currently plays for the TTC RhönSprudel Maberzell Fulda in the German Bundesliga Table Tennis.